Idk507/polylingua/plan-polylingua.prompt.md

 ### 11. Add Local/Offline Model Support
 - Implement `LocalSttEngine`, `LocalTtsEngine`, and `LocalTranslator`.
-- Add routing/fallback between cloud and local in the router services.

 ### 12. Testing Strategy
 - Use `pytest` for unit tests of each module (audio, STT, LID, translation, TTS, dialogue, API, persistence).